Ben Beville

-Clarence Benjamin Beville (August 28, 1877 – January 5, 1937) was a pitcher/first baseman in Major League Baseball.
+Clarence Benjamin Beville (August 28, 1877 – January 5, 1937) was an American pitcher and first baseman in Major League Baseball.

 Beville was an original member of the American League Boston Americans club during the season.
 He made his debut on May 24, 1901, and played his final game on June 2, 1901.

 In two pitching appearances, Beville posted a 0–2 record with one strikeout and a 4.00 ERA in nine innings, including a complete game.
 As a hitter, he compiled a .286 average (2-for-7) with two doubles, two runs, and one RBI in three games played.